 - At least four different ologies or departments that store and consume multimedia from the EI platform daily.

-- The EI platform should have been in use for more than two years.
+- The EI platform has been in use for more than two years.

 For each provider, we conducted a comprehensive mapping of which ologies they have added to their EI platform and in the order in which they did so.
 We also inquired as to their plans for adding new types of multimedia.
 The mapping was performed by gathering information from internal deployment data, statistics from the Sectra Monitoring Service, personal interviews and published customer case stories.